shaunwest/lucidboard/README.md

 # Lucidboard

-A virtual board of adhesive sticky notes for all your brainstorming and retrospective needs.
+A realtime virtual board of adhesive sticky notes for all your brainstorming and retrospective needs.

 ## Setup